 Trading in equities, bonds, mutual funds and other instruments is often subject to pricey commissions and sometimes hidden fees that can make trading more expensive than expected.
 Currency trading on the foreign exchange market spares participants these costs.

 Quite often, forex trading costs are determined solely by the bid-ask spread, which is the difference between the bid (buying) and ask (selling) prices clearly published by brokers in real time.
 This is another aspect of forex trading that makes it more transparent.

 Whereas traders in other markets may have to keep special tabs on their short-term and long-term trading activities for tax reporting, forex trading is often subject to more simplified tax rules that can make tax calculations easier.

 Forex trading is also well adapted to automated trading strategies.
-With some study, forex traders can setup automated trades, programming entry, stop-loss and limit prices in advance of making a trade; or instruct the platform to trade on certain price movements or other market conditions.
+With some study, forex traders can setup automated trades, programming entry, stop-loss and limit prices in advance of making a trade.
+In addition, forex participants may or instruct the platform to trade on certain price movements or other market conditions.

 More than US$5 trillion is traded daily on the global forex market and the bulk of that trading is still done by major players such as banks, hedge funds and other large financial institutions.
 Because of the volume of their trading, and their greater access to information and technology, these players can have a natural advantage at setting prices and influencing price movements in the market.

 Again, this reality is true for most markets, but it's especially apparent in the forex market.
-Traders must stay abreast of the latest fast-moving changes in market conditions to be sure that their trading is profitable.
+Traders must stay abreast of the latest fast-moving changes in market conditions to be sure that their currency exchanges are profitable.